-China evacuates a million people as typhoon Lekima makes landfall | DW | 10.08.2019
+China evacuates a million people as Typhoon Lekima makes landfall | DW | 10.08.2019

 A landslide triggered by the typhoon killed at least 13 people and left 16 missing, state TV reported.
 The landslide took place in the municipality of Wenzhou, in Zhejiang province, when a natural dam-like build-up of earth broke.

 "Torrential rains caused a landslide on a mountain that blocked a river below," state TV said.
-When the "dam" that the blocked earth created broke, the water swept downstream.
+When the "dam" created by the blocked earth broke, the water swept downstream.

 Read more: Chinese landslide kills 15, 30 still missing